 Your opinion or preference

-All dislocations require immediate medical attention since fractures can also occur with dislocations.
+All dislocations need immediate medical attention since fractures can also happen with dislocations and neglected dislocations can lead to serious problems.

-Your child's doctor may recommend any of the following to help reduce the dislocation or promote healing afterwards:
+Your child's healthcare provider may recommend any of the following to help reduce the dislocation or promote healing afterwards:

-Splint or cast, which immobilizes the dislocated area to promote alignment and healing; protects the injured area from motion or use
+Splint or cast, which immobilizes the dislocated area to promote alignment and healing.
+It protects the injured area from motion or use

 Traction is the application of a force to stretch certain parts of the body in a specific direction.
 Traction consists or pulleys, strings, weights, and a metal frame attached over or on the bed.
 The purpose of traction is to stretch the muscles and tendons around the bone ends to help reduce the dislocation.

-Surgery (especially for reoccurring dislocations or if a muscle, tendon, or ligament is badly torn)
+Surgery (especially for dislocations that happen again and again, or if a muscle, tendon, or ligament is badly torn)

 Additional recommendations may include: